trinitrotoluene/StaytusDaemon/README.md

 Retry=1
 ; At what latency (if reported) should a service be marked as "Degraded Service" LatencyThreshold=500
-; How many intervals should a service fail to resolve before being considered offline?
-FailureThreshold=1
-; How many intervals should a service resolve successfully for before being considered online?
-SuccessThreshold=1
 ```

 Once you have correctly configured the daemon's core features, it's time to set up a service.
 Service units are defined in `Services\Services.ini` by default, however they can be split/defined over several files if you prefer.